paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 # Economic consequences of Disablement

 Disablement is generally a form of punishment and that will be reflected in the rewards at the end of an era.
-A disabled validator will not receive any rewards for backing or block authoring. which will reduce it's profits.
+A disabled validator will not receive any rewards for backing or block authoring. which will reduce its profits.

 That means that the opportunity cost of being disabled is a punishment by itself and thus it can be used for some cases where a minor punishment is needed.
 Current implementation was using 0% slashes to mark nodes for chilling and similar approach of 0% slashes can be used to mark validators for disablement. ([**Point 1.**](#system-overview))
 0% slashes could for instance be used to punish approval checkers voting invalid on valid candidates.